linkorb/doxy/README.md

     # ensure `doxy watch` is running
     MAILTO="admin@example.com"
     */1 * * * * root  php /usr/local/bin/doxy.phar watch >> /var/log/doxy.log 2>> /var/log/doxy.err

+## Example usage

+Any container that gets started with a VIRTUAL_HOST environment defined will be configured as a server + upstream in nginx.
+You can pass these environment through a docker-compose.yml file, or manually when spawing a container like this:

+    docker run -d -e VIRTUAL_HOST=my.public.host.name -p 8000:8000 --name whoami -t jwilder/whoami

+You should notice (through the logfiles) that doxy detects the change and regenerates the configuration and reloads nginx.
+When the specified hostname is pointing to this vm you should now see a working page forwarded through nginx.

 ## Let's encrypt: Retrieve the initial certificate